-Alexandra (Ally) Palmer, post-doctoral researcher at University of Oxford, will present her new book Ethical Debates in Orangutan Conservation (Routledge, 2020), on Monday, November 30, 2020, at 16:00 Central European time in the Greenhouse book talk series.
+Alexandra (Ally) Palmer, post-doctoral researcher at University of Oxford, presented her new book Ethical Debates in Orangutan Conservation (Routledge, 2020), on Monday, November 30, 2020, in the Greenhouse book talk series.

 Ethical Debates in Orangutan Conservation explores how conservationists decide whether, and how, to undertake rehabilitation and reintroduction (R&R) when rescuing orphaned orangutans.
 The author demonstrates that exploring ethical dilemmas is crucial for understanding ongoing disagreements about how to help endangered wildlife in an era of anthropogenic extinction.